Welcome to the Biological Nurturing Website !

 Image

-It is helpful to have practical and professional experience supporting mothers but not essential.
 Many people who take the certification workshop are health professionals with a keen interest in developing breastfeeding evidence-based practice and further understand how the BN components interact to neutralise neocortical inhibitions and give way to instinctual behaviours.

 Contact : joelledufur@yahoo.co.uk